Have you ever made a modification on your website to immediately regret the decision?

 - Staging can also be complicated and time-consuming to set up.

-- Testing the changes on your staging sites and then replicating the same on the live sites is cumbersome.
+- Trying out the changes on your staging sites and then replicating the same on the production sites is cumbersome.
 You may also forget what changes you made and in which order.

 All these shortcomings can be overcome by using the right WordPress staging solution.
 Let’s take a look at the different staging options.